 Wings of Rescue

 What Wings of Rescue Does: Far too many healthy and adoptable pets are being euthanized in shelters every day.
 To help combat this, Wings of Rescue flies dogs and cats from overcrowded, high-kill shelters to other shelters with empty kennels and waiting adopters.
-The group ensures that a pet flown on Wings of Rescue will never be euthanized, and that another animal will never be killed in order to make room for a Wings of Rescue recipient.
-As of 2018, Wings of Rescue has flown more than 31,000 animals to safety to and from 42 states, three Canadian provinces, the British and U.S. Virgin Islands, and Puerto Rico.
+The group ensures that a pet flown on Wings of Rescue will never be euthanized, and that another animal will never be killed to make room for a Wings of Rescue recipient.
+As of November 2019, Wings of Rescue has flown more than 7,100 animals to safety to and from 42 states, three Canadian provinces, the British and U.S. Virgin Islands, and Puerto Rico.

 Donations: Wings of Rescue is a non-profit organization that relies entirely on donations to transport animals to safety.
 All of the organization’s partner pilots are volunteer.
 To help Wings of Rescue save more animals from high-kill shelters, please donate here.